Counting flags in triangle-free digraphs: Concluding remarks

 \subsection{The algorithm}

-We now sketch how we used a computer to aid us with our search for the right system of arguments.
-For a fixed value of $c$, the conditions (P1), (P2) and (P4)--(P6) in the definition of $R(c)$ give a polytope in $\mathbb{R}^{32}$, which is denoted by $R'(c)$.
-It is defined by $68$ linear identities and inequalities.
-Therefore, it is not hard to check whether $R'(c)$ is empty, while it is much harder to verify if $R'(c)$ contains a point, satisfying condition (P3) for every $\bar{a} \in \mathbb{R}^{8}$.
-On the other hand checking, whether a \emph{particular} point $\bar{r} \in \mathbb{R}^{32}$ satisfies (P3) for all choices $\bar{a}$ amounts to checking whether $CS(\bar{r})$ is positive semi-definite.
-If $CS(\bar{r})$ is not positive semi-definite then any eigenvector of $CS(\bar{r})$ corresponding to a negative eigenvalue serves as a certificate that $\bar{r} \not \in R(c)$.
+We now sketch how a computer aided us with a search for the right coefficients used in the estimates.
+For a fixed value of $c$, the conditions (P1), (P2) and (P4)--(P6) in the definition of $R(c)$ give a polytope in $\mathbb{R}^{32}$, which is further denoted by $R'(c)$.
+The polytope $R'(c)$ is defined by $68$ linear identities and inequalities.
+It is not hard to check (using linear programming) whether $R'(c)$ is empty, while it is less straightforward to verify whether $R'(c)$ contains a point that satisfies the condition (P3) for every $\overline{a} \in \mathbb{R}^{8}$.
+Since a particular point $\overline{r} \in \mathbb{R}^{32}$ satisfies (P3) for all choices $\overline{a}$ iff $A_C(\overline{r})$ is positive semidefinite, the search problem for the value $c$ when $R(c)$ becomes empty can be expressed as a semidefinite program.
+However, we have searched for such value $c$ using an iterative linear programming based algorithm, which required less programming.